watzon/postpilot/README.md

 wails dev
 ```

 This will start the development server with hot reload support.
-The application will be available at `http://localhost:34115`.

 ## Building